GeorgeRadev/nino/README.md

-#NINO
+# NINO

 Scalable distributed Javascript platform for developing web portals/services.
 Uses deno v8 for executing Javascript in isolated distributed environment.
 Ultimate goal is to be an accelerator for web-based solutions.

-#JSQLX
+# JSQLX
 The JS environment can transpile a jsx dialiect called **JSQLX**:
 Javascript with jsx(react) transpiling and SQL to array convertion.
+This elevates the js to be a [Fourth-generation programming language](https://en.wikipedia.org/wiki/Fourth-generation_programming_language),
+and removes the sql injection by moving strings and variables as
+prepared statement parameters to be escaped properly.

-the convertion can be explained better with example.
+The conversion/transpiling can be explained better with the following example:
-The following code:

 ```jsx
 var line = 0;